udude17/MCW-ECR/Whiteboard design session/WDS student guide - Enterprise-ready cloud.md

 *Connectivity*

-1. Diagram at a high level how an ExpressRoute deployment for Trey Research should be configured for high availability
+1. Diagram at a high level how an ExpressRoute deployment for Trey Research should be configured for high availability.

-2. Walk through the steps that Trey Research would have to perform to enable other subscriptions to use ExpressRoute
+2. Walk through the steps that Trey Research would have to perform to enable other subscriptions to use ExpressRoute.

 3. From the security perspective, how could Trey Research deploy firewalls to protect their network after ExpressRoute is deployed?
 What network features are required and where would the firewalls be deployed?
 Diagram your solution.